Phil Gaglardi: Minister of Highways

-Gaglardi was appointed Minister of Public Works on the day Bennett's cabinet was sworn into office, August 1, 1952.
-His office included responsibility for highways.
-In 1952 Bennett created a new Department of Highways and appointed Gaglardi as the first Minister of Highways.
-His term was marked by the rapid expansion of the province's paved road system, as well as the completion of most of the major road bridges in British Columbia.
-Bennett described the building program as "the greatest highway building program.per capita in the entire Western world."
+Gaglardi was appointed Minister of Public Works in Bennett's first cabinet, on August 1, 1952.
+At the same time Bennett created a new Department of Highways and appointed Gaglardi its first Minister.
+Gaglardi's ministry was marked by the rapid expansion of the province's paved road system and the completion of most of the major road bridges in British Columbia.
+Bennett described the building program as "the greatest highway building program per capita in the entire Western world."

-Gaglardi as Minister of Highways was also given responsibility for BC Ferries and its rapid expansion soon after it was nationalized in 1960.
+Gaglardi was also given responsibility for BC Ferries and its rapid expansion soon after it was nationalized in 1960.
 He claimed he "built the whole system around my own impatience."

-What really got him noticed was the way he managed to convince a reluctant W.A.C.
-Bennett to buy the government a Learjet.
-Premier Bennett was traveling in a newly inaugurated government-owned ferry to Prince Rupert.
-To demonstrate that the ferry was too slow for government business, he convinced a pilot friend to fly him to Prince Rupert in a Learjet, thereby managing to get there before Bennett did.
+Gaglardi convinced a reluctant Premier Bennett to buy the government a Learjet.
+Bennett had been traveling in a newly inaugurated government-owned ferry to Prince Rupert.
+To demonstrate that the ferry was too slow for government business, Gaglardi engaged a pilot friend to fly him to Prince Rupert in a Learjet, and got there before Bennett did.
 Gaglardi waited on the dock to greet the Premier with a purchase contract for the plane.
 The plane was quickly purchased.

-The explanation of Gaglardi's nickname was his propensity for getting speeding tickets whilst driving in large-engined cars around the province checking on the progress of road construction or in his own words "testing the curves."
-When pulled over, Flying Phil would flash his pilot's license saying: He wasn't driving too fast, he was flying too low.
+Gaglardi earned the nickname "Flying Phil" from getting speeding tickets when driving in large-engined cars around the province, checking on the progress of road construction, or in his own words "testing the curves."
+When pulled over, he would show his pilot's license and say, "I wasn't driving too fast, I was flying too low."

-In the 1963 provincial general election he defeated Davie Fulton, who had retired from federal politics to head the BC Progressive Conservative Party and chose Kamloops as his preferred entry to the Legislature.
+In the 1963 election Davie Fulton, who had retired from federal politics to lead the BC Progressive Conservative Party, ran against Gaglardi in his riding of Kamloops.
+Gaglardi defeated Fulton by several thousand votes, and Fulton soon returned to federal politics.

-It was alleged that in 1968 Gaglardi came under fire in the legislature over re-occurring allegations of preferred highway access to property owned by his sons, use of departmental facilities to provide sign material and construction to benefit their properties, and departmental work performed on his private property.
-He announced his resignation in March 1968 after revelations of him having his daughter-in-law and grandson in the government jet.
-Bennett subsequently let it be known that Gaglardi had been fired', which was not the case.
-He continued in Cabinet as Minister without portfolio.
+In 1968 Gaglardi came under fire in the legislature over recurring allegations of preferred highway access to property owned by his sons, use of departmental facilities to provide sign material and construction to benefit their properties, and departmental work performed on his private property.
+He announced his resignation in March 1968 after revelations of flying his daughter-in-law and grandson on the government jet.
+Bennett let it be known that Gaglardi had been fired, which was not the case.
+He continued in Cabinet as minister without portfolio.